manideep-d/manideep-d/README.md

 ### About me:-

-- 🔭 I’m a Full stack developer and Machine Learning Engineer
+- 🔭 I’m passionte about learning new technologies.
-- 💬 Ask me about anything related to Java/Spring/JPA/Microservices/Javascript or Python/Machine Learning/Deep Learning/Computer Vision/NLP
+- 👯 I’m looking to collaborate with other software enginners
+- 🌱 I'm looking to join a company to develop and deliver bussiness solutions with my versatile skill set.

 <h3>Skill Set:</h3>
 <div align="center">